 Myoglobin is a protein component of the muscle cells that is released into the blood when the skeletal muscle is destroyed in rhabdomyolysis.
-Creatine kinase is an enzyme (a protein that facilitates chemical reactions in the body) also in the muscle cells.
-The level of each of these proteins can be measured in blood to monitor the degree of muscle injury from rhabdomyolysis.
+Creatine kinase is an enzyme (a protein that facilitates chemical reactions in the body) and also in the muscle cells.
+The level of each of these proteins can be measured in the blood to monitor the degree of muscle injury from rhabdomyolysis.
 Myoglobin can also be measured in samples of urine.

 What causes rhabdomyolysis?